The Importance of True Bioavailability

-In one study with non-liposome-encapsulated vitamin C, 19 mg of a 20 mg oral dose entered the bloodstream — a bioavailability of 98%.
-As the dose size increased beyond 30 mg, the bioavailability decreased drastically.
+In one study with non-liposome-encapsulated vitamin C, 19 mg of a 20 mg oral dose entered the bloodstream.
+As the dose size increased beyond 30 mg, the blood level of vitamin C decreased drastically.
 They reported that a dose of 12,000 mg produced a maximum absorption of 16% into the bloodstream - That’s less than 2,000 mg!

 A study by the National Institutes of Health reveals an even more restrictive control of non-liposome-encapsulated vitamin C uptake.
-It found that a maximum of 200 mg of non-liposome-encapsulated vitamin C is bioavailable at any given time.
-What happens to all non-absorbed vitamin C?
+It found that a maximum of 200 mg of non-liposome-encapsulated vitamin C is absorbed at any given time.
+What happens to all of the non-absorbed vitamin C?
 It moves into the colon where it is excreted.
-For some individuals, an excess of vitamin C in the colon causes several unpleasant symptoms including cramps and diarrhea.
+For some individuals, an excess of vitamin C in the colon causes several unpleasant symptoms, including cramps and diarrhea.

 Once vitamin C enters the bloodstream, an active transport process is needed for the nutrient to move across any cellular membrane.
 This process can be just as restrictive as the one that initially limited the nutrient's entrance into the bloodstream.
 Much of the vitamin C that is not actively transported into the cells will be filtered out by the kidneys and passed in the urine.

-Liposome encapsulation overcomes all these bioavailability and cellular uptake restrictions because liposomes do not rely on SVCTs or any other carrier transport system.
+Liposome encapsulation overcomes the absorption barriers and cellular uptake restrictions because liposomes do not rely on SVCTs or any other carrier transport system.
 Instead, due to their size and composition, they are able to passively absorb through the intestinal wall and through cellular membranes.
-As a result, liposome-encapsulated nutrients (like Lypo-Spheric™ Vitamin C) provide a greatly enhanced bioavailability (delivery into the bloodstream) and greatly improved delivery into individual cells.
+As a result, liposome-encapsulated nutrients (like Lypo-Spheric™ Vitamin C) achieve maximum bioavailability in the cells, where they are needed most.